 Software development costs are accounted for in accordance with ASC 350-40, Internal-Use Software.
 We capitalize incurred labor costs for software development from the time the preliminary project phase is completed until the software is available for general release.
 Research and development costs and other computer software maintenance costs related to software development are expensed as incurred.
 We estimate the useful life of our capitalized software and amortize its value on a straight-line basis over that estimated life, which is estimated to be five years.
-If the actual life of the asset is deemed to be impaired, a write-down of the value of the asset may be recorded as a charge to earnings.
+If the actual useful life of the asset is determined to be shorter than our estimated useful life, we will amortize the remaining book value over the remaining useful life, or the asset may be deemed to be impaired and, accordingly, a write-down of the value of the asset may be recorded as a charge to earnings.
 Amortization begins when the related features are placed in service.